Skip to content

 How much can I save by switching from Envoy?

 It depends on your tier and site count.
-Envoy's Visitors Standard plan is publicly listed at a higher price point than the SMB-tier alternatives on this list; for a 3-location office on Envoy's mid-tier, switching to a publicly listed SMB-tier vendor often cuts annual visitor-management spend by half or more.
-Run the math on your specific tier and site count before assuming a number — pricing as listed on Envoy's pricing page in April 2026 should be your starting point, and verify before purchasing.
+Envoy's Standard plan is publicly listed at $109/location/month billed annually — about $3,924/year for 3 locations.
+SMB-tier alternatives on this list start around $40–50/location/month, putting 3 locations at roughly $1,440–$1,800/year: a savings of $2,000 or more annually before considering setup costs.
+Run the math on your specific tier and site count.
+Pricing as listed on Envoy's pricing page in May 2026 is the starting point; verify before purchasing.

 Will my Brother label printer work with an Envoy alternative?